<< Click to Display Table of Contents >> Through the project parameters |

-The primary placement of the assignments is in the Term./conn. tab of the project parameters.
-To access them that way, in the Projects Module, right-click the project in question and select Properties.
-Then select the Term./conn. tab.
+The primary placement of the algorithm assignments is in the Connection 1 (general and terminals) tab of the project parameters.
+To access them that way, in the Projects module, right-click the project in question and select Project parameters (properties).
+Then select the Connection 1 (general and terminals) tab.

-As a good example, please check this in the Demo IEC1355 English project, which is found in the IEC1082 group under Samples in the tree structure.
+As a good example, you can check this the Demo IEC1355 English project, which is found in the IEC1082 group under Samples in the tree structure.
 That project has a complete assignment.

-You will find the assignment in the upper right corner of the tab in question, as shown in the figure below.
+You will find the Numbering algorithm assignment in the upper right corner of the tab in question, as shown in the figure below.

 Figure 1367: Algorithm assignments in “Demo IEC1355 English”

- Rows in the table can be removed using the Delete button.
+Rows in the table can be removed using the Remove button.

 After you have clicked the Add button, you must enter a Terminal group name in the first column.
 Please note that you can do that in two separate syntaxes that are described in the Syntax for terminal group names topic.

 As the second step, you must select a Numbering algorithm.
-When you move the cursor to the Algorithm column, a drop-down list with all available algorithms is immediately displayed.
-You do not need to click.
-It is enough to hover above the column in question.
+In the Algorithm column, a drop-down list with all available numbering algorithms is available.
 Please refer to the figure below, which shows you have that looks.
-Double-click the algorithm that you want to use.
+Select the algorithm that you want to use.

 Figure 1368: Selection of Numbering algorithm

 As the third step, you must specify the Limit.
-You do that in the Limit field to the right of the Delete button.
+You do that in the Limit column.
 Please refer to the figure below.

 Figure 1369: Specification of Limit

-If you would like to change something in an existing table, you do that by double-clicking the row that you want to edit and then use the same operations as for new rows, like they are described above.
+If you would like to change something in an existing table, you do that directly in the table, in the same way as when creating a new row.

 Finally, you can specify a Default numbering algorithm below the table.
 That is a numbering algorithm that should be used for all terminal groups that are not included in the table.
 A Limit for them is specified to the right.